-Unlike most wizards, the Application Firewall wizard is designed not just to simplify the initial configuration process, but also to modify previously created configurations and to maintain your Application Firewall setup.
+Unlike most wizards, the NetScaler Application Firewall Wizard is designed not just to simplify the initial configuration process, but also to modify previously created configurations and to maintain your Application Firewall setup.
 A typical user runs the wizard multiple times, skipping some of the screens each time.

-The Application Firewall wizard displays the following screens, in the following order:
+The Application Firewall Wizard displays the following screens on a tabular page:

-When creating an existing configuration, you select Modify Existing Configuration and then, in the Name drop-down list, select the name of the existing configuration that you want to modify.
+When modifying an existing configuration, you select Modify Existing Configuration and then, in the Name drop-down list, select the name of the existing configuration that you want to modify.

 You also select a profile type on this screen.
 The profile type determines the types of advanced protection (security checks) that can be configured.
 Because certain kinds of content are not vulnerable to certain types of security threats, restricting the list of available checks saves time during configuration.
 The types of Application Firewall profiles are:

-Specify Rule screen.
-On this screen, you specify the policy rule (expression) that defines the traffic to be examined by this security configuration.
-If you are creating an initial configuration to protect your Web sites and Web services, you can simply accept the default value, true, which selects all web traffic .
+2. Specify Rule: on this screen, you specify the policy rule (expression) that defines the traffic the current configuration examines.
+If you create an initial configuration to protect your websites and web services, you can accept the default value, true, which selects all web traffic .

-Select Signature Protections screen.
-On this screen, you select the categories of signatures that you want to use to protect your web sites and web services.
-The default categories are:
+4. Select Signatures: on this screen, you select the categories of signatures that you want to use to protect your web sites and web services.

 CGI.
 Protection against attacks on web sites that use CGI scripts in any language, including PERL scripts, Unix shell scripts, and Python scripts.